 \section{Introduction}

-Deep neural networks (DNN) have become standard tools in NLP demonstrating impressive improvements over traditional approaches on many tasks~\citep{goldberg2017neural}.
-Their success is due to their ability to capture complex non-linear relations and induce powerful features.
-Unfortunately, their power and flexibility come at the expense of interpretability.
-This lack of interpretability can prevent users from trusting model predictions~\cite{kim2015interactive,ribeiro2016should}, makes it hard to detect model or data deficiencies~\cite{gururangan2018annotation,kaushik2018much} or verify that a model is fair and does not exhibit harmful biases~\cite{sun2019mitigating,holstein2019improving}.
+Deep neural networks have become standard tools in NLP demonstrating impressive improvements over traditional approaches on many tasks~\citep{goldberg2017neural}.
+Their power typically comes at the expense of interpretability, which may prevent users from trusting predictions~\cite{kim2015interactive,ribeiro2016should}, makes it hard to detect model or data deficiencies~\cite{gururangan2018annotation,kaushik2018much} or verify that a model is fair and does not exhibit harmful biases~\cite{sun2019mitigating,holstein2019improving}.

-These challenges have motivated a massive amount of work on interpretability, both in NLP and generally in machine learning; see~\citet{belinkov2019analysis} and~\citet{jacovi2020towards} for reviews.
+These challenges have motivated work on interpretability, both in NLP and generally in machine learning; see~\citet{belinkov2019analysis} and~\citet{jacovi2020towards} for reviews.
 In this work, we study {\it post hoc interpretability} where the goal is to explain the prediction of a trained model and to reveal how the model arrives at the decision.
 This goal is usually approached with attribution methods~\citep{bach2015pixel, shrikumar2017learning, sundararajan2017axiomatic}, which explain the behavior of a model by assigning relevance to inputs.

-One way to perform attribution is to use {\it erasure} where a subset of features (i.e. usually input tokens) is considered irrelevant if it can be removed without affecting the model prediction~\citep{li2016understanding,feng2018pathologies}.
+One way to perform attribution is to use {\it erasure} where a subset of features (e.g., input tokens) is considered irrelevant if it can be removed without affecting the model prediction~\citep{li2016understanding,feng2018pathologies}.
 The advantage of erasure is that it is conceptually simple and optimizes a well-defined objective.
-This contrasts with most other attribution methods which rely on heuristic rules to define feature salience, for example, attention-based attribution~\citep{rocktaschel2015reasoning,serrano2019attention,vashishth2019attention} or back-propagation methods~\citep{bach2015pixel,shrikumar2017learning,sundararajan2017axiomatic}.
-These approaches received much scrutiny in recent years~\citep{nie2018theoretical,sixt2019explanations,jain2019attention}, as they cannot guarantee that the network is ignoring the low-scored features.
-They are often motivated as approximations of erasure~\citep{baehrens2010explain,simonyan2013deep,feng2018pathologies} and sometimes even evaluated using erasure~(e.g.,~\citet{serrano2019attention,jain2019attention}).
+This contrasts with most other attribution methods which rely on heuristic rules to define feature salience; for example, attention-based attribution~\citep{rocktaschel2015reasoning,serrano2019attention,vashishth2019attention} or back-propagation methods~\citep{bach2015pixel,shrikumar2017learning,sundararajan2017axiomatic}.
+These approaches received much scrutiny in recent years~\citep{nie2018theoretical,sixt2019explanations,jain2019attention}, as they cannot guarantee that the network is ignoring low-scored features.
+They are often motivated as approximations of erasure~\citep{baehrens2010explain,simonyan2013deep,feng2018pathologies} and sometimes evaluated using erasure as ground-truth~\citep{serrano2019attention,jain2019attention}.